-A lot of the confusion around a plant-based keto diet can be cleared up once you know which foods to avoid or restrict.
-In general, you want to avoid a lot of starchy and sweet foods including:
+A lot of the confusion around keto 2.0 can be cleared up once you know which foods to avoid or restrict.
+In general, you want to avoid a lot of starchy and sweet foods, including:

 - Grains: quinoa, oats, wheat, rice — especially refined wheat and rice

 - Starchy vegetables: potatoes, winter squash, peas and corn